dusty-nv/jetson-inference/docs/imagenet-camera-2.md

 - V4L2 cameras (`/dev/video0`)
 - RTP/RTSP streams (`rtsp://username:password@ip:port`)

-For more information about video streams and URI formats, please see the [Camera Streaming and Multimedia](aux-streaming.md) page.
+For more information about video streams and protocols, please see the [Camera Streaming and Multimedia](aux-streaming.md) page.

 Below are some typical scenarios for launching the program on a camera feed (run `--help` for more options):